 Consider who will be giving the readings

 Once your officiant has given you the rules and you know who will be giving your wedding ceremony readings, you can start hunting for the perfect ones.
 If you don’t know where to start, turn to your favourite authors and lyricists for help.
 If you’re head-over-heels for the Harry Potter series, scan their pages for potential readings.
 Or perhaps Michael Buble’s songs always make you swoon?
-Look through his lyrics for a few lovey dovey lines.
-If that just doesn’t work, Pinterest and Google are your friends.
+Look through his lyrics for a few lovey-dovey lines.

 Make them personal